yingx9/tp/docs/UserGuide.md

 ```

 ## Exiting the program : `exit` | [Return to contents](#contents)
-Displays a farewell message and exits the program
+Displays a farewell message and exits the program.

 Format: `exit`